milangupta4/milangupta4.github.io/_posts/2025-01-25-disney-hotstar-product-analytics.md

 featured_image_alt: "Funnel dashboard for Disney + Hotstar OTT app"
 ---

-Disney + Hotstar is an OTT app that streams assorted content to viewers in India.
+Disney + Hotstar is an OTT app that streams assorted entertainment content to viewers across India and Southeast Asia.

+Hotstar's biggest pull in India is their licenses to broadcast cricket.
+Hotstar holds exclusive broadcast rights to ICC tournament, including the World Cup and Champions Trophy.
+In addition, Hotstar holds the rights to BCCI matches - all Indian cricket team fixtures, both domestic & international.

-Hotstar has exclusive access to Disney’s unique IP  - which includes Marvel, Star Wars & Pixar.
+In general entertainment, Hotstar has exclusive access to Disney’s unique IP  - which includes Marvel, Star Wars & Pixar.
+The platform also broadcasts sister brand Star's soap TV shows on their platform.

-In addition, Hotstar has licenses to broadcast a number of sports, predominantly cricket.
-They held the IPL digital rights until 2022, and still retain rights for a number of fixtures featuring the Indian cricket team.

-### Disney + Hotstar is the OTT app with 2nd highest number of Paid Subscribers in India
+## Disney + Hotstar has 2nd highest number of Paid Subscribers among OTT apps in India

-Historically, Hotstar was the first OTT platform to emerge in India, much before the entry of Netflix or Prime Video.
+Hotstar was the first OTT platform to emerge in India, launching in 2015.
+Hotstar was launched shortly before the 2015 Cricket World Cup, and IPL, for both of which they had acquired digital rights.

-They have different types of customers amongst their base.
-Hotstar is looking to drive subscription revenue further, through a mix of acquisition strategies, retention strategies and in addition identify alternative revenue streams (say Ads for non-premium users)

 Disney+Hotstar has the 2nd highest number of paid subscriptions in India.
 Prime Video, which is bundled alongside Amazon Prime delivery service, has a total of 66 million subscribers in India.